Intelligence and Information Propagation in Bees

 Observation of Bumble Bee Activity

-Working with our collaborators in EEB at Cornell, we are developing an instrumented hive entrance for bumble bee colonies.
-The entrance has already been deployed for several weeks over Summer 2019, recording activity, size, and weight of all foragers in the hive.
+Working with our collaborators in EEB at Cornell, we have developed an instrumented hive entrance for bumble bee colonies.
+Read more here: